Visiting Fort Ross State Historic Park

 Hours: The park grounds are open daily from sunrise to sunset.
 The Fort Compound and Visitor Center hours are from 10:00am to 4:30pm.

-We are open seven days a week until November 1st, 2016.
-After that we will be open from Friday to Monday.
+Starting November 1st we will be open from Friday to Monday.

 Regular Day Use Fees: (does not